-The Hispanic Center of Western Michigan is a partner site for the Early Learning Neighborhood Collaborative Preschool Programs.
-Located at the San Juan Diego Academy, La Escuelita is a free bilingual classroom designed to increase the accessibility of early scholastic resources for vulnerable children and provide quality education to children in our neighborhoods.
+Located at the Covenant House, La Escuelita are two bilingual classrooms designed to increase the accessibility of early scholastic resources for vulnerable children and provide quality education.

-We offer a 6 to 8-week program that prepares students between the ages of 14-24 for the workforce.
-Students gain valuable work experiences and skills through a paid internship, allowing them opportunities to explore various occupations and connect to local businesses and community.
+We offer a 6 to 8 week program that prepares students between the ages of 14 and 24 for the workforce.
+Students gain valuable work experiences and skills through a paid internship, allowing them opportunities to explore various occupations and connect to local businesses and communities.

-Program targets students living in Grand Rapids area.
+The program targets students living in the Grand Rapids area.

 For more information, please contact Emily Sanchez at email@example.com